Protein pancakes are delicious, fluffy, and they have the added benefit of containing high protein ingredients that pack in flavor and nutrition!

 Protein pancakes are chock-full of more than enough protein to get your day started.
 Having a high-protein breakfast means staying full longer which means you won’t feel the need to snack.
 Protein helps keep those blood sugar levels on an even keel.

-For even more protein in the morning, add a high protein blueberry smoothie or a side of bacon and eggs.
+For even more protein in the morning, add a side of bacon and eggs.

 About this recipe